tronsoft/postcodeapp/README.md

 # postcodeapp

-This project is for my internship
-Most discusting code you will ever see
+This project is for my internship \n Most discusting code you will ever see